 The Focolare Movement website uses various types of “cookies” (small text files which are stored on your computer, mobile or other device when you visit our website).
 The use of session cookies, which are not memorized in a permanent or persistent way on the user’s computer, is strictly limited to ensure a more secure and efficient browsing of the website.

 The browser settings can be configured to block cookies or the system prompts the user to change the cookie settings.
 It is important to be aware that in choosing to block the cookies, the user may be preventing from utilizing all the functions and services of this website.

 Almost all modern browsers have the functionality to block cookies from being set, and there are a number of third party tools that can also do this.
 If you choose to block all cookies it is likely that the functionality of both our own and the majority of other websites will be impacted, given the importance of cookies to the development of the internet.

 None of the personal data of users are purposely acquired from the site.
-Cookies are not used for the relaying of personal type of information, and also persistent cookies of any type, that is, systems which tracking down of users, are not used on this site.
+Cookies are not used for relaying personal information, and also persistent cookies of any type, that is, systems which track users, are not used on this site.